bcgov/gwells/database/README.md

     H:\xform_gwells_drilling_company.csv
     ```

-5. Copy the CSV files over to your local workstation (e.g. ~/projects/gwells/legacy-data/postgres) , ready to be included in the `rsync` [step below](#rsync-csv).
-SQL Developer insists
+5. Copy the CSV files over to your local workstation (e.g. ~/projects/gwells/legacy-data/postgres) , ready to be included in the
-   on adding a blank line at the end of each generated CSV file, which runs into a PostGres bug when importing CSV with such a blank line.
+    `rsync` [step below](#rsync-csv).
+SQL Developer insists on adding a blank line at the end of each generated CSV file, which
+    runs into a PostGres bug when importing CSV with such a blank line.
 Remove this last line from each of the genereated files, either manually or via sed/awk/perl etc.

-   *NOTE*: The code table values are not derived from the legacy tables, so they are prefixed
+   *NOTE*: The [code tables](database/code-tables) are not derived from the legacy tables, so they are prefixed
    with the 'gwells' to denote this.
 The rows, and UUID identifiers, are pre-populated and ready to be loaded:
     ```
     gwells_bedrock_material.csv